sinansagir/sinansagir.github.io/README.md

 # Sinan Sagir

-I am an assistant professor of physics at Karamanoğlu Mehmetbey University and $V_{dd}$ visiting faculty at Brown University.
+I am an assistant professor of physics at Karamanoğlu Mehmetbey University and visiting faculty at Brown University.
 I work on experimental particle physics in Compact Muon Selenoid ([CMS](https://cms.cern/)) experiment at [CERN](https://home.cern/).
 I have worked on searches for Higgs couplings ([1][]), vector-like quarks